On Monogamy and Marriage

 Personally, I posit that humans are creatures that are capable of wonderful things.
 I do not believe that our biology would dictate that we have the propensity for landing a man on the moon or inventing the microprocessor.
 I do not believe that the human animal would be capable of writing romantic sonnets or painting beautiful sunsets.
 I do believe that evolutionary theory and a study of the biology of humans can tell us very important things, things vital to understanding ourselves.
 But is it not a fine cause to transcend the bondage of prehistoric chains?

-The development of the homo sapien into the modern man — the modern man who is capable of education, imagination, science, technology, romance and beauty — was only capable because of discipline.
+The development of the homo sapien into the modern man—the modern man who is capable of education, imagination, science, technology, romance and beauty—was only made possible through discipline.
 The ability to delay gratification, to suppress our urges, is why we are able to travel across the country in just six hours, why we are able to send messages to each other instantly even if we are on the other side of the world.
 Discipline is what allows us to make choices.
 Without discipline, we are slaves to our impulses.

 How many of us have had the urge to launch our fist into someone’s nose for one reason or another?
 How about to kill someone?
 If we had no discipline, the world would be a very different place.
 It would be a savage place.
 Self-control and discipline is what accounts for being civilized.
 Violent urges are not so different from sexual urges.
 Suppression of one’s urges is what allows civilization to advance.
 Without such suppression, I doubt there would be very much time for anything but eating, sleeping, and fucking.